 It has a large traction pad that allows you flexibility to move your position on the board but also do Yoga.

-At 33 inches wide it’s a stable board that is ideal for beginners but is suitable for intermediate to more advanced paddlers.
+The Escape is 32 inches wide so it’s a stable board that is ideal for beginners but is suitable for intermediate to more advanced paddlers.